dCache/dcache/docs/TheBook/src/main/markdown/cookbook-transport-security.md

 3. Have a well configured certificate or chain in each WebDAV door
 4. Use Java 8 or better, with a well configured java.security

-Since 4.2, there is a new option `webdav.redirect.allow-https` which is `false` by default.
+There is the option `webdav.redirect.allow-https` which is `false` by default.
 If set to true, WebDAV doors should redirect clients to HTTPS movers on the pools.
 Your pools must have host certificates and have `pool.enable.encrypted-transfers = true` for this to work.
 This new feature should be considered experimental; test it before using it.

 Please note, that IT security is an ever changing field.
 Make sure you follow the latest developments.
 If security in dCache is a priority for you, be sure to follow the dCache user mailinglist.